Wessington

 Christ Church Wessington

-Handsewn kneelers in Wessington Church showing animals, tractors and music notesChrist Church stands opposite the village green in Wessington; there are several wells near by which are decorated for the annual Well Dressing weekend usually held over the first weekend in July.
+Christ Church stands opposite the village green in Wessington; there are several wells near by which are decorated for the annual Well Dressing weekend usually held over the first weekend in July.
 On the Saturday, after much hard work preparing the decorations, there is an opening service in church followed by a Blessing of the Wells.

-cotton wool lost sheep made by the childrenChrist Church recently had a major renovation and the benefit of a new Meeting Room constructed alongside the church.
-This Meeting Room is well used by local groups such as the Mums and Toddlers and the local Parish Council as well as by Kidzone, a group run for young children where they learn the Christian message in a fun way through stories, games and crafts.
-Here is the lost sheep and friends as made to illustrate that story.
+When Christ Church had a major renovation they gained the benefit of a new Meeting Room constructed alongside the church.
+This Meeting Room is well used by local groups such as the Mums and Toddlers and the local Parish Council.

 Church members are especially pleased to have good links with the local primary school children, parents and teachers.